nejukmaster/ProjectA/ProjectA/Assets/Character/Scripts/Controller/README.md

     animator.SetFloat("Speed", new Vector3(p_moveDir.x,0,p_moveDir.z).magnitude);                            //Pass the speed value to the animator.
 }
 ```
 ServerRpc is invoked from the client and runs on the server.
+Therefore, the character can be moved through the Character Controller initialized in server.
+And it also applies the rotation value of the character.